 Arabic & Hebrew Studies (Arab/Heb):

 This concentration explores the inter-relationships between Arabic and Hebrew cultures within the modern and/or medieval periods.
 The language requirement (6 c.u.) may be split between two years (4 c.u.) of one language (Arabic or Hebrew) and one year (2 c.u.) of the other language.
 Students are encouraged, however, to study the second of the two languages for two years also, by using two of the elective courses for that purpose.
 The electives, to be chosen in conjunction with the major Advisor, as well as the concentration paper, should promote the combined study of Arabic and Hebrew cultures.
-Examples of concentration paper courses include: NELC 0610 (Modern Middle East Literature in Translation, NELC 4500 (Arabic Literature and Literary Theory), NELC 4505 (Methods in Medieval Islamic Studies), and HEBR 4300 (Studies in Modern Hebrew Literature).
+Examples of concentration paper courses include: NELC 0610 (Modern Middle East Literature in Translation), NELC 4500 (Arabic Literature and Literary Theory), NELC 4505 (Methods in Medieval Islamic Studies), and HEBR 4300 (Studies in Modern Hebrew Literature).

 Hebrew & Judaica (Heb/Jud):

 This concentration explores Hebrew and Jewish literature, cultures, histories, and religion from the Hebrew Bible through modern times.
 It consists of 14 c.u., divided among language (6 c.u.) and elective (8 c.u.) requirements.
 For the language requirement, at least 4 of the 6 c.u are to be fulfilled with Hebrew instruction in Modern (HEBR 0100-0400) or Biblical (HEBR 0150-0450) Hebrew.
-2 of the 6 c.u. may be fulfilled by courses in Modern or Biblical Hebrew, advanced language study (HEBR 1000), or upper-level courses in Hebrew texts.
-For students placing out of lower-level Hebrew language courses, the corresponding number of c.u. is converted to electives.
-For all students, 3 c.u. from the electives must be upper-level courses in Hebrew texts in the original, and must be taken from three of the four areas: Hebrew Bible, Ancient (6th BCE-7th CE), Medieval-Early Modern (7th-18th Centuries), or Modern (18th-21st Centuries).
+2 of the 6 c.u. may be fulfilled by courses in Modern or Biblical Hebrew, advanced language study (HEBR 1000), or advanced courses in Hebrew texts.
+For students placing out of introductory Hebrew language courses, the corresponding number of c.u. is converted to electives.
+For all students, 3 c.u. from the electives must be advanced courses in Hebrew texts in the original, and must be taken from three of the four areas: Hebrew Bible, Ancient (6th BCE-7th CE), Medieval-Early Modern (7th-18th Centuries), or Modern (18th-21st Centuries).
 It is recommended that a student take more than one text course in the area they will focus on for the concentration paper.
-A concentration paper must be submitted, to be determined in consultation with a student’s Major Advisor.
+A concentration paper must be submitted, to be determined in consultation with a student’s major Advisor.
 (NOTE: For students who already have fulfilled the language requirement in Hebrew when they first matriculate at the University, the major requirement is reduced to 12 c.u.).

 Persian Language & Literature (PLL):